Here’s The Facts You Need To Know About Selling A House As Is

 We know.
 You’re probably selling “as is” because you don’t want to (or can’t) deal with the needed repairs.
 But that doesn’t mean you should neglect everything.

-Making a few simple and affordable upgrades can add serious value to your home.
+Making a few simple and affordable upgrades can add serious value to your home and help make it look like it is not in such poor condition.

 Consider These Repairs: